Best Yoga Classes in Mumbai

 Can you lose belly fat doing yoga?

-Yes, you can—if you’re consistent.
+Yes, you can if you're consistent.
 Poses like Boat (Navasana), Plank (Phalakasana), and Bow (Dhanurasana) engage your core intensely.
 Combine that with controlled breathing, mindfulness, and a clean diet?
-You’ll notice the difference not just in your belly, but in your posture, energy, and mood.
+You'll notice the difference not just in your belly, but in your posture, energy, and mood.

-Fat loss isn’t just about sweat—it’s about balance.
+Fat loss isn't just about sweat it's about balance.
 Yoga delivers that, inside and out.

 Which yoga is best for beginners?